Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

 \subsection{Results}

-The predetermined as well as imported parameters are applied to predict the mass of Y tetraquark states in the Hamiltonian in Eq.~(\ref{eqn::ham}) including the color dependent central potential $V_{cen}$ which may mix up different color-spin configurations.
+The predetermined and imported parameters are applied to predict the masses of Y tetraquark states in the Hamiltonian in Eq.~(\ref{eqn::ham}) including the color-dependent central potential $V_{cen}$, which may mix different color-spin configurations.